shtnsl/math-sdk/docs/fe_docs/context.md

 ## AppContext

-`stateApp` is created by [packages/pixi-svelte/src/lib/createApp.svelte.ts](/packages/pixi-svelte/src/lib/createApp.svelte.ts). `loadedAssets` contains the static images, animations and sound data that is processed by `PIXI.Assets.load` with `stateApp.assets`. `loadedAssets` can be digested by pixi-svelte components directly as showed in pixi-svelte component [\<Sprite /\>](/packages/pixi-svelte/src/lib/components/Sprite.svelte).
+`stateApp` is created by `packages/pixi-svelte/src/lib/createApp.svelte.ts`. `loadedAssets` contains the static images, animations and sound data that is processed by `PIXI.Assets.load` with `stateApp.assets`. `loadedAssets` can be digested by pixi-svelte components directly as showed in pixi-svelte component `\<Sprite /\>`(`/packages/pixi-svelte/src/lib/components/Sprite.svelte`).

 ```
 // createApp.svelte.ts